christian-byrne/python-interpreter-node/README.md

 ## Reason to Use

-- Anything that can be done with Python code
-- Embedding little scripts into your saved workflows
+- Embedding scripts into workflows
-- Quickly make a node that can do a specialized task
+- Specialized tasks
 - Converting types
-- Doing math with input values
+- Doing math
 - Debugging
-- Testing custom nodes faster.
+- Testing custom nodes
-- Even if you can't code, you can ask ChatGPT to write a python snippet for you to accomplish a tedious task
+- Even if you can't code, you can ask ChatGPT to write a python snippet

 ## Usage